findify/s3mock/README.md

 [![Build Status](https://travis-ci.org/shuttie/s3mock.svg?branch=master)](https://travis-ci.org/shuttie/s3mock)

-Sqsmock is a web service implementing AWS S3 API, which can be used for local testing of your code using S3 but without hitting real S3 endpoints.
+s3mock is a web service implementing AWS S3 API, which can be used for local testing of your code using S3 but without hitting real S3 endpoints.

 Implemented API methods: